 The development of modern civilisation, post-Renaissance, is traced chronologically, geographically and culturally from the Age of Absolutism in Europe to the early twentieth century, including World War I. Emphasis is placed on the interdependence of human groups and the contributions made by different nationalities and cultures to the ongoing evolution of human society.
 Students are expected to develop extended writing and analytical skills using primary and secondary sources.
 The theme of change, progress and revolution in ideas, politics, economics and society is developed, with particular focus on Europe and Asia.
 Geography skills and topics will be embedded throughout the course.

 Students in this course will be introduced to the major forces in 20th century modern world history.
 The emphasis is on an international perspective.
-Through studying primary and secondary source material and through analytical writing, students will develop an understanding of several twentieth century wars and many political leaders and their policies.
-Students are further expected to identify, understand and make judgements about different approaches to, and interpretations of, the past.
+Through studying primary and secondary source material and by learning to write analytically, students will develop an understanding of several twentieth century wars and many political leaders and their policies.
+Students are further expected to identify, understand and make judgements about different approaches to, and interpretations of the past.
 The evaluation of historical documents is a central focus of the course.
 All students sit two exam papers at the end of course.
-Each student submits an investigation, which forms a component worth 20%-25% of the final IB grade.
+Each student submits an historical investigation, which forms a component worth 20%-25% of the final IB grade.
 Higher-level students sit one additional exam paper on extension material.
 Essay writing, critical thinking and analysis of sources are continuously practised and developed throughout the course.

-This IB Economics course emphasises the economic theories of microeconomics, which deal with economic variables affecting individuals, firms and markets, and the economic theories of macroeconomics, which deal with economic variables affecting countries, governments and societies.
+This IB economics course emphasizes the economic theories of microeconomics, which deal with economic variables affecting individuals, firms and markets, and the economic theories of macroeconomics, which deal with economic variables affecting countries, governments and societies.
 These economic theories are not to be studied in a vacuum—rather, they are to be applied to real-world issues.

 This two-year standard-level IB course will provide students with a coherent understanding of the relationships between environmental systems and human social systems; one that enables them to adopt an informed personal response to the wide range of pressing environmental issues that they will inevitably come to face as adults.
-Students will evaluate the scientific, ethical, and socio-political aspects of issues.
-During the course, students will study eight different topics; however, the most important aspect of the ES&S course is hands-on work in the laboratory and/or out in the field.
-This course can be taken to fulfill either social studies or science ISA and IB requirements.
+Students will evaluate the scientific, ethical, and socio-political aspects of these issues.
+During the course students will develop skills in designing and carrying out empirical investigations (both in the lab and in the field), as well as social science techniques such as the use of surveys and analysing online demographic, economic, and geographic data.
+Students will complete a substantial Individual Investigation.
+This course can be taken to fulfil either social studies or science ISA and IB requirements.